-Since its inception, there have been judicial and Congressional challenges to certain aspects of the PPACA.
-Additionally, recent elections results could lead to a repeal of all or portions of the PPACA, and Congress could be asked to replace the current legislation with new legislation.
+Since its inception, other legislative changes have been proposed and adopted.
+These changes included aggregate reductions of Medicare payments to providers of up to two percent per fiscal year.
+Additionally, in January 2013, the American Taxpayer Relief Act of 2012, was signed into law which, among other things, reduced Medicare payments to several providers, and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.
+Further, while the healthcare reform agenda and policies of the current administration are not fully known, it is possible that additional regulatory changes may take place.
+This includes a repeal of all or portions of the PPACA, and Congress could be asked to replace the current legislation of the PPACA.
 There is uncertainty with respect to the timing and impact of any changes.
 These changes could have an impact on coverage and reimbursement for healthcare products and services covered by plans that were authorized by the PPACA.
 At this time, we cannot predict the ultimate content, timing or effect of any healthcare reform legislation or the impact of potential legislation on us.